rotationalio/ensign/docs/content/examples/data_engineers.md

 This tutorial assumes that the following steps have been completed:
 - You have installed **watermil**, **ensign**, **watermill-ensign**, and **watermill-sql**.
-- You have received an Ensign API key.
+- You have received an Ensign Client ID and Client Secret.
 Refer to the [getting started guide](https://github.com/rotationalio/ensign/blob/main/docs/content/getting-started/_index.md) on how to obtain the key.
 - You have received an API key from the [Weather API website (it is free)](https://www.weatherapi.com).
 - You have docker installed and running on your machine.